 Share, Help and Resources for Encouragement (S.H.A.R.E.) holds a free support group led by licensed counselors for any adult in the community who is needing encouragement when life gets difficult.
 The support group meetings are held Thursday evenings (except holidays) at 6pm-7:30pm at the Jones Center located at 950 N 7th E (across from parking lot of Nazarene Church).

 Idaho Legal Aid Services has a Domestic Violence Legal Advice Line.
-Victims of domestic violence, or those calling on their behalf, are encouraged to contact the advice line toll-free at 1-877-500-2980 with their legal questions, including questions about protection orders, divorce, custody, community property and debt and child support.
-The advice line is open from 9:30 a.m. through 3:30 p.m.
-MST.
+Victims of domestic violence, or those calling on their behalf, are encouraged to contact Idaho Legal Aid line directory at 208-746-7541 with their legal questions, including questions about protection orders, divorce, custody, community property and debt and child support.

 Many domestic violence victims are reluctant to leave home if it means leaving a pet with their abuser.
-The Elmore County Domestic Violence Council has partnered with the regional chapter of the Humane Society of the United States to provide a safe haven and temporary care for your pet while you are transitioning.
-If you are interested in becoming a Safe Haven provider, please contact our Office.
+The Elmore County Domestic Violence Council has partnered with Animal Welfare League of Elmore County, Inc. to provide a safe haven and temporary care for your pet while you are transitioning.
+For more information, please call 208-921-5532 or go to https://awlelmore.org/

 Office Phone: (208) 590-0379